Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-rCOD5becD6M.md

 ### Transcript

-> um probably answer this question before train collisions train collisions is something that we i believe we will be adding at some point in the future
+> probably answer this question before train collisions train collisions is something that we i believe we will be adding at some point in the future